gatsbyjs/gatsby/docs/tutorial/writing-documentation-with-docz.md

 title: "Writing documentation with Docz"
 ---

 Writing good documentation is important for your project maintainers (and for your future self).
 [Docz](https://www.docz.site) is a very nice documentation generator.
-It enables you to write interactive documemtation for your React components with very little effort.
+It enables you to write interactive documentation for your React components with very little effort.

 Docz leverages `mdx` files – short for Markdown with JSX – which brings **React components** to Markdown files.
 From your PropTypes, or Flow types or TypeScript types, it can generate **property tables** to document properly how to use your components.
 In addition, you can provide a **coding playground** for your components, so that anyone can see them in action, modify the code and see the changes live, or copy the snippet to use it somewhere else.